apache/fury/docs/guide/java_serialization_guide.md

 If there are no duplicate name for type, `namespace` can be left as empty to reduce serialized size.

+**Do not use this API to register class since it will increase serialized size a lot compared to register class by id**

 ### Serializer Registration

 You can also register a custom serializer for a class by `Fury#registerSerializer` API.